learn-co-curriculum/ember-routes-dynamic-segments/README.md

 # Ember Routes - Dynamic Segment

+## Overview
-In this lab we're going to get into creating dynamic segments.
+In this lab we'll create urls with dynamic segments.

+## Objectives
+1. Set up routes
+2. Load data using Ember data
+3. Generate a route and have it automatically write the path

-### In rails
+### In Rails

 We create urls with dynamic segments like this.